 Please take note that this applies to authorized resellers only.

 As a whole, the Poly Calisto 7200 is a superb conference device.
 It fulfills its intended function beautifully.

-The mere fact that Poly’s promise for legendary voice quality holds true should be sufficient for most users.
+The mere fact that Poly’s promise of legendary voice quality holds should be sufficient for most users.

-This, in combination with the tidy design and robust built, turn Poly Calisto 7200 into a go-to business speakerphone.
+This, in combination with the clean design and robust build, turn Poly Calisto 7200 into a go-to business speakerphone.

 Interested in alternatives to the Poly Calisto 7200?
 Pbx.info has most of its competitors covered, too: